lallmon/DesignVibe/README.md

 ## Features

 ### Rendering Canvas
-- **Infinite canvas** (36,000 x 36,000 pixels) with pan and zoom capabilities
+- **Infinite canvas** with pan and zoom capabilities
 - **Grid system** with minor and major gridlines for visual reference
 - **Zoom controls**: Mouse wheel, keyboard shortcuts (Ctrl+/Ctrl-/Ctrl+0), and menu options
 - **Pan navigation**: Click and drag with left mouse button
 - **Crisp rendering** with smooth transformations
-- Starts with a zoomed-out view for better overview
+- Starts at 100% zoom level

 ### Drawing Tools
 - **Rectangle tool**: Draw vector rectangles on the canvas